- As low as $590/Night

 - Approximately 2116 square feet

 HOLE IN ONE!
 There is never a wrong season to come to Myrtle Beach.
-Summertime guests can savor all the ocean and sunshine they want, while cooler weather guests can appreciate long walks along the beach or through the gorgeous, multi-faceted Kingston Plantation property (without melting)!
+Summertime guests can appreciate all the ocean and sunshine they want, while cooler weather guests can savor long walks along the beach or through the gorgeous, multi-faceted Kingston Plantation property (without melting)!
 If you are a golfer, we don't even need to tell you that there are more than enough public golf courses in the area to get your fill -- ANY SEASON OF THE YEAR!

 Our condo is located on the fifth floor -- a PERFECT level for a great view, but no vertigo!
 You will definitely want to spend time on the deck appreciating your favorite drink and/or snack, or simply taking in the view.
 Although our condo is technically considered "oceanview", we have a direct view of the oceanfront.
 This home features over 2,000 heated square feet, plus 370 square feet in deck space.
-It is an broad split three-bedroom/three full bathroom floorplan that's ready to accommodate any enormous family or multiple modest groups traveling together for activities like sports competitions, conventions, or simply the guys getting together for a few days of golf and camaraderie!
+It is an broad split three-bedroom/three full bathroom floorplan that's ready to accommodate any sizable family or multiple modest groups traveling together for activities like sports competitions, conventions, or simply the guys getting together for a few days of golf and camaraderie!

 While an extremely functional home, it still has touches of elegance such as batten board in the hallway, wainscoting and chair rail in the dining area and around the breakfast bar, crown molding in the main area, stainless steel appliances and granite countertops in the kitchen, as well as granite vanities and floors in all three bathrooms.
-We also have handsome LVP floor throughout the main area, hallways and bedrooms!
+We also have impressive LVP floor throughout the main area, hallways and bedrooms!

 Set apart from the busier, more touristy areas of North Myrtle and Myrtle Beaches, you can't beat its central location.
 Although Kingston Plantation is somewhat autonomous with its own eateries, we always suggest you get a rental car to get out and enjoy all that the area has to offer -- water and amusement parks, golf courses, fine and casual dining and tons of places for retail therapy!!